IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

 ### 1.2.3 Access the OpenShift Tech Zone Envrioment

-1. On your local machine, open the  **[TechZone My reservations](https://techzone.ibm.com/my/reservations)** page.
+1. On your local machine, open the  **<a href="https://techzone.ibm.com/my/reservations" target="_blank">TechZone My reservations</a>** page.
 In the browser window, select the reservation for the Bring Up lab.

 2. Scroll down to the **VM Remote Console** section at the bottom.
 Click on the bastion VM.
 This will open the desktop of the bastion host in the Browser.